deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 She ran her best fearsome eye over the lot of them, relying on the faceless mirror-black of her flight helmet to do all the communicating she needed.
 Only the Celzi ambassador failed to emote discomfort, but then again Celzi were notorious for not backing down easily.
 The whole Alliance was named after them for a reason.

 “Ambassador Verma,” the Jeghiren ambassador stood.
-“You alarm us, with your sudden summons and your... troops.”
+“You alarm us, with your sudden summons and your...troops.”
 They - Jeghiren were monogendered, and insisted on impersonal pronouns - waved an arm languidly at the marines.
 “We request an explanation.”

 “The Global Representative Assembly has instructed me to inform you of a new development.”
 Verma replied, having apparently decided not to bother with circumspection.
 “You may not be aware of some security threats on Earth that we’ve been fighting, but that situation has now reached the point where we must ask both this embassy and that of the Dominion to relocate to the Cimbrean system.”